 You should use the Back Up Textbases and Restore Textbases functions in situations where you want to copy or move a textbase between SQL Servers.
-For example, if you are having trouble with a textbase and require assistance from Inmagic, Inc., you may have to send a copy of that textbase to an Inmagic support representative (for example, by copying all the files onto a CD).
+For example, if you are having trouble with a textbase and require assistance from Inmagic, you may have to send a copy of that textbase to an Inmagic support representative (for example, by copying all the files onto a CD).
 In this situation, you would use the Back Up Textbases command (not the Copy Textbase command).
-Using the Back Up Textbases command means that the support representative will be able to use the Restore Textbases command to load the textbase on his or her machine and be able to access it through his or her instance of SQL Server.
+Using the Back Up Textbases command to load the textbase on his or her machine and be able to access it through his or her instance of SQL Server.

-To make a copy of a textbase on the same server, see "Copying, Renaming, and Deleting Textbases" on page 17.
+To make a copy of a textbase on the same server, see "Copying, Renaming, and Deleting Textbases" on page 16.

-Sample Backup Routine for Workgroup Configuration
+Sample Backup Routine for Express Configuration